siljesorland/semesterproject2resit/README.md

 ## Brief

-You have been tasked with creating a wiki-style website for front-end developers to store information about coding including syntax, and examples of how to create elements for a site.
+The task is to create a wiki-style website for front-end developers to store information about coding including syntax, and examples of how to create elements for a site.

-Here are a list of functional requirements:
+List of functional requirements:
 - All users should be able to see a list of posts.
 - All users should be able to search for a specific post.
 You can use client-side filtering, or use the search parameter on the API itself.
 - A user should be able to log in